Donders-Institute/bidscoin/docs/troubleshooting.rst

 I got an "Unexpected postfix / file conversion result"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This bidscoiner warning message means that the source data was not properly recognized / converted by the plugin.
+This bidscoiner warning message means that the source data was not properly recognized/converted by the plugin.
 Please search and/or report it on `Github issue <https://github.com/Donders-Institute/bidscoin/issues?q=>`__ to resolve it.

 I only see "_magnitude1" or "_magnitude2" run-items in my bidsmap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^